johnsonwr/digitalathlete/README.md

 <i>Deep learning models driven by wearable sensor accelerometers can replace captive laboratory instrumentation to facilitate biomechanical accuracy and validity anywhere</i><br><br>
 By employing a new deep learning workbench for spatio-temporal data, we train convolutional neural networks (CNN) with archive biomechanics data to predict accurate multidimensional on-field analytics for complex sports movements.
 Using test sets from multi data-captures which include ground truth force plate or source modeling, we see strong correspondence between measured versus predicted ground reaction forces and moments, and knee joint moments.
 Driven by eight markers, study two GRF/M mean r>0.97, study three KJM mean r>0.88, and from five wearable sensor accelerometers, study four GRF mean r>0.87.
+The overarching hypothesis, whether it is possible to build deep learning models which can mimic the physics behind human movement, specifically to replace force plate derived kinetic output, is supported.
 <br><br>
 William R. Johnson
 <a href="https://www.uwa.edu.au/science/schools/school-of-human-sciences">PhD</a>